loafey/master-thesis/Planning/4. Approach.typ

 Once the base compiler has been made, we will focus on adding the new features to the language.

+Before we can start compiling SLFL we need to:

+- Get an intuitive understanding of linear logic, and the logic of SLFL.
+- Understand and adapt the existing code base.
+- Decide on an appropriate backend (`x86_64`, `LLVM`, or another)

 We have made a preliminary plan of how we will schedule our time:
 #timeliney.timeline(
 show-grid: true,